Last updated on February 22nd, 2018 at 02:04 pm

 - Are the homeowner's expectations for care of pets and property going to allow you to enjoy a destination the way you like to on holiday?
 What are the yard maintenance requirements?
 How many walks a day for the dogs?
 How long can the pets be left alone when you want to explore your destination?

-House sitting sites let you filter assignments to narrow down your search.
+House sitting websites let you filter assignments to narrow down your search.
 Some platforms filters are more effective than others but one thing is true about all of them; searching far in advance and having some flexibility with your vacation dates will help broaden your opportunities for appropriate house sits.

 What can you do beyond the house sitting sites filters to find the best fit?